 When something shocking like this occurs, you need a lawyer on your side.
 Hartas’ lawyer did the right thing.
 Courts must be fair to the litigants in front of them or they lose all legitimacy and cultural bias as so place in the court.
 When a judge lets personal feelings sway their decisions, lawyers must be ready to call them out on it.

 Most lawyers and judges know better.
 Personal feelings cannot get in the way of the legal process if it is to remain fair.
 At Elise Buie Family Law Group, PLLC, we will argue the facts of the case and the laws of the State of Washington to the judge if your divorce case goes to trial.
-Call today for a free consultation.
+Call our office today to schedule a consultation.